Skip to main content

 Outlook

-We expect the Fed to continue cutting interest rates, but at a slower pace.
-We forecast two more 25 bps cuts this year, taking the policy rate to around 3.75%-4.00%.
-The European Central Bank is set to cut rates further as well, and we forecast 100 bps of cuts through mid-2025.
+We expect the Fed to continue cutting interest rates but at a slower pace.
+We forecast two more 25 bps cuts this year, bringing the policy rate to around 3.75%-4.00%.
+The ECB is set to lower rates further as well — with two more cuts likely this year — although expectations for additional fiscal easing have reduced the need for significant monetary support.
+In China, policymakers will likely continue fiscal policy support, although substantial monetary easing is unlikely.

 Related articles